Liz Murray: Early life and education

-Elizabeth Murray was born on September 23, 1980 in the Bronx, New York to poor and drug-addicted parents, both of whom would later contract HIV.
+Murray was born on September 23, 1980, in the Bronx, New York to poor and drug-addicted parents, both of whom would later contract HIV.
 She was surrounded by drug use from an early age and lived in an unclean environment.
 She was often hungry and ate ice cubes because it felt like eating.
 When she was about 9 years old, Murray began working jobs at gas stations and supermarkets to earn money for groceries.
-Her parents split up in 1994 and her mother and sister moved in with her grandfather.
+Her parents split up in 1994 when she was 14, Her mother and sister moved in with her grandfather.
 Murray lived with her father until their neighbor called the social services, who took her in custody for her own protection for 35 days.
 During this time her father got evicted from their apartment.
 Murray, her mother and sister Lisa lived with her mother's father (Liz's and Lisa's grandfather) for a few years, but at the age of 13 Murray was put in a group home for a while.

 She became homeless just after she turned 15, when her mother died of AIDS in 1996 and her father moved to a homeless shelter.
 She wanted to turn her life around and finish her education.
-She found a job door-to-door soliciting donations in support of political initiatives.
+She found a job door-to-door soliciting donations in support of environmental political initiatives.
 Murray knew her survival depended on the job, so she ended up breaking all the sales records of the company, and made more than $8000 in two months.

 Despite her late high school start and lack of a stable home, Murray began attending the Humanities Preparatory Academy in Chelsea, Manhattan, graduating in two years.
 Murray earned a 95 average and graduated at the top of a class of 158.
 She was awarded a scholarship by The New York Times for needy students and was accepted into Harvard University, matriculating in the fall semester of 2000.
 A story profiling the scholarship winners was published on the cover of The New York Times' metro section in March 1999.
 Readers of the story brought Murray clothing and food, and offered to do her laundry.

 She transferred from Harvard to Columbia University in 2003 to care for her ailing father.
 She earned a Bachelor of Science in psychology in June 2009.
 As of August 2009, she began taking graduate courses at Harvard Summer School with plans to earn a doctorate in clinical psychology and become a counselor.
-She has since earned a Master's degree in the Psychology of Education from Columbia University.
 Her older sister Lisa graduated from Purchase College in New York and is a school teacher for children with autism.